 They created a conviction in Abhinav that shooting was his sweet spot.

-Though born and raised in a rich family, Abhinav lived a disciplined life, leveraging the resources he had at his disposal, instead of abusing it and creating nuisance for self and others.
+Though born and raised in a rich family, Abhinav lived a disciplined life, leveraging the resources he had at his disposal, instead of abusing them and creating nuisance for himself and others.

-Hats off to Abhinav for he has started the India’s run for gold medals in the Olympics.
+Hats off to Abhinav for starting India’s run for gold medals in the Olympics.
 Let’s hope we will all work hard to get many more in the years to come.